bensheed/Kalibran/README.md

 ## Updating the Application

-To update the application to the latest version, simply run the `launcher.bat` file again.
-This will pull the latest changes from GitHub and rebuild the application containers without affecting your database.
+To update the application to the latest version, first pull the latest changes from GitHub, and then run the `launcher.bat` file.
+This will rebuild the application containers without affecting your database.

 ## Tech Stack